Hemophilia - Medical Condition

 Hemophilia is a rare bleeding disorder in which the blood does not clot normally.
 People with hemophilia have little or no blood clotting factors, which are needed for normal blood clotting.

-There are two types of hemophilia:
+There are 2 main types of hemophilia:

 Hemophilia is inherited – it is passed on from parents to children.
 In rare cases, a child may be born to a family that has no history of hemophilia.
 This may be due to an unknown family history of hemophilia or due to a random, new mutation (an abnormal change) in genes carrying hemophilia.